deep-floyd/IF/README.md

 ## 💻 Links: [DeepFloyd.AI](https://deepfloyd.ai) | [Discord](https://discord.gg/umz62Mgr) | [Twitter](https://twitter.com/deepfloydai)

 We introduce DeepFloyd IF, a novel state-of-the-art open-source text-to-image model with a high degree of photorealism and language understanding.
-DeepFloyd IF is a modular composed of a frozen text encoder and three cascaded pixel diffusion modules: a base model that generates 64x64 px image based on text prompt and two super-resolution models, each designed to generate images of increasing resolution: 256x256 px and 1024x1024 px.
+DeepFloyd IF is a modular system composed of a frozen text encoder and three cascaded pixel diffusion modules: a base model that generates 64x64 px image based on text prompt and two super-resolution models, each designed to generate images of increasing resolution: 256x256 px and 1024x1024 px.
 All stages of the model utilize a frozen text encoder based on the T5 transformer to extract text embeddings, which are then fed into a UNet architecture enhanced with cross-attention and attention pooling.
 The result is a highly efficient model that outperforms current state-of-the-art models, achieving a zero-shot FID score of 6.66 on the COCO dataset.
 Our work underscores the potential of larger UNet architectures in the first stage of cascaded diffusion models and depicts a promising future for text-to-image synthesis.

 <p align="center">
   <img src="./pics/deepfloyd_if_scheme.jpg" width="100%">